 “At Star, we believe in going the extra mile to ensure our employees are taken care of, feel warm and comforted in times like this.
 Each and every employee is our responsibility, and we are all one big family,” says Amita Maheshwari, President and Head, Human Resources.

-Kumaran and his team were in contact with top cops and news agencies and they kept employees updated with the latest information on water-logged streets, status of railways, and power cuts.
+Our team was also in contact with top cops and news agencies and they kept employees updated with the latest information on water-logged streets, status of railways, and power cuts.
 We advised employees on routes and recommended they leave only once the water had receded.

-We don’t leave any stone unturned and we go the extra mile for our employees, for our Star Parivar.
+We don’t leave any stone unturned and we go the extra mile for our employees.